sugarfig/p5-lab-1/README.md

 - Nice!
 Now talk through this javascript file.
 Make sure everyone in your group feels good about every single line of code in here before moving on.
 - Optional: add some color to this creature!
+- 🚧 Talk through every line of the code and make sure everyone in your group feels good about what it's doing!
+Flag an instructor to join your breakout room before moving on.

 5. 🔢 [05_variables](./05_variables/sketch.js)